 Your instructors (listed on the front page of the syllabus) are glad to help.
 If you're seeking help on a specific problem, you should first have attempted the problem yourself.
 If you're seeking help online, you can take a snapshot of your work and attach that to a message (to one of the instructors) in Canvas requesting help.
-If you'd prefer to speak in person, the Course Coordinator has office hours posted on the web page shown on the cover.
-Additional online office hours will be announced in Canvas.
+Office hours are also available, as indicated on the cover of this syllabus.
 In addition to your instructors, the following third-party aids are available.